 As defined in 603 CMR 53.14 and in accordance with M.G.L. c.
 71, § 37H or 37H1/2, when a student is expelled, he or she is separated from the school for over ninety days, or permanently, for disciplinary reasons.
 An expulsion will be documented in writing and will become part of a student's permanent record.
 Violations that may lead to expulsion may include, but are not limited to, possession of firearms, dangerous weapons, bombs, or explosives, possession of controlled substances, or assault of educational staff.
 Furthermore, if a student is convicted of a felony or upon adjudication or admission in court of guilt with respect to such a felony or felony delinquency, felony charge or felony offense, or poses a serious threat to the school community, TECCA will take immediate action to comply with Massachusetts law regarding expulsion of such student.
 Expulsions for students with disabilities or eligible under Section 504 follow all appropriate state and federal policies, regulations, and laws.
 In the event that a student is expelled, an educational service plan will be created to ensure the student is afforded an opportunity to make academic progress.
-The educational service plan will describe the education services that TECCA will make available to students who are expelled from school.
+TECCA will develop a plan that describes which educational opportunities will be available to students who are expelled from school.
 Education services shall be based on, and be provided in a manner consistent with, the academic standards and Massachusetts curriculum frameworks.
-The student and parent will be notified in English and the student's primary language, if other than English, of this plan in writing as required by the regulation (603 CMR 53.14).
+The student and parent will be notified in English and/or the family's primary language, if other than English, of this plan in writing as required by the regulation (603 CMR 53.14).
 The notice will include a list of available services and the school district staff member who can provide more detailed information.